lokesh8772/Geo_obsidian_vault/economy/Biofuels.md

 	1. cleaner envt (EBP -> 1 crore liter -> 20,000 Tonnes of CO2)
 	2. Reduced imports -> last 10 year, EBP saved 1,10,000 crore of Foreign exchange.
 # Generation of Biofuels
-1. Edible Feedstock(palm, sugarcane, corn) -> easy process, cost-effiecient, no intensive pretreatment.
+1. Edible Feedstock(palm, sugarcane, corn, wheat) -> easy process, cost-effiecient, no intensive pretreatment.
-2.
+2. Lignocellulogic Biomass and waste -> circular economy, no food vs fuel fuss
+3. microalgae and cynobacteria -> direct use of CO2 and no extra use of freshwater.... or land
+4. genetically - engineered microorganisms(E-Coli,) -> higher yields, direct use of CO2.